Manohar2503/Adobe_Finale_Solution/README.md

 * Working prototype (browser-accessible).
 * Frontend and Backend integrated.
-* Insights and Recommendations powered by Gemini.
+* Insights and Podcast are powered by Gemini.
 * TTS (Podcast Mode) enabled.

 ---